Ham FAQ

 Why does the package say the ham is "uncured"?
 Does this mean it doesn't taste like ham?

 The label on the ham says "Natural Uncured Ham".
-This is confusing!
+This is confusing.
 That wording makes it sound like it's just a fresh leg roast.
 Perhaps you need to season or brine it yourself?
 No, this is a ready-to-cook ham.
 It is pre-seasoned.
 Cook it as-is and enjoy the scrumptious taste of ham.

 So why does it say "Uncured"?
 This confusion is the result of a food labeling regulation.
-Only foods containing synthetic nitrates are allowed to be labeled as "Cured" and our ham (and the bacon, likewise) does not contain synthetic nitrates.
+Only foods containing synthetic nitrates are allowed to be labeled as "Cured" and our ham (and bacon, likewise) does not contain synthetic nitrates.

 Does the ham contain nitrates?